Data Annotation Partner vs. Crowdsourcing: which is the best choice for your AI project?

 4. More flexibility and collaboration

-Specialists in image, video or text annotation tailor their services to meet specific customer needs, providing data insights via a "Human-in-the-Loop" (HITL) approach and a proactive process to improve the performance of machine learning models.
+Specialists in image and video annotation video or text annotation specialists tailor their services to meet specific customer needs, providing data insights via a "Human-in-the-Loop" (HITL) approach and a proactive process to improve the performance of machine learning models.

 5. Confidentiality and data security